What Do Nurses Do? A Guide to the True Role of Nursing

-- Registered nurses (RNs)—These nurses accounted for about 79 percent of all active nursing professionals in the U.S. as of April 2016.1 Like LPNs, many RNs provide bedside care.
+- Registered nurses (RNs)—These nurses accounted for about 80.3 percent of all employed nursing professionals in the U.S. in 2016.1 Like LPNs, many RNs provide bedside care.
 However, they tend to wear many other hats as well, and their individual roles often vary widely depending on the types of facilities they work in.
 Most registered nurses are responsible for educating, comforting, and coordinating care for their patients while supervising LPNs and nursing assistants.
 They also keep accurate and up-to-date records of their patients' conditions and collaborate with physicians and other non-nursing professionals.
 Some RNs with at least a bachelor's-degree level of education move into managerial positions such as:

 - Charge nurse—Responsible for managing and coordinating day-to-day staffing and clinical patient care for a nursing unit during specific shifts.